 I am sure there science in the brain waves of connection, but that’s beyond my scope.

 Just this morning I taught a couple yoga – now I usually work with them on their own, but today all three of us were together.
 Even without conversation between them there was such an energy in the room – just from the presence of 3 bodies.
 It was so uplifting and energising.
 It is something I notice on our retreats and even via our zooms!
-I don’t think I am imagining it, being with other humans lifts you up.
+I don’t think I am imagining it, being with other humans lifts you up (if they’re good ones!).

 I know we aren’t chatting movement right now but this is a hugeeee benefit to exercising.